adelowo/portfolio/_posts/2017-01-07-build-your-own-validation-library.md

 ```
 > If the above seems a little bit weird, you should get up to speed on anonymous classes by skimming through the [docs](http://php.net/manual/en/language.oop5.anonymous.php)

-We have an anonymous class within the `validator` method that helps us check if our checks was successfull or not via the `fails` and `passes` methods.
+We have an anonymous class within the `validator` method that helps us check if our checks was successful or not via the `fails` and `passes` methods.
 The `errorBag` function handles the addition of errors to the collection already available.

 The next thing we have coming is the ___validator engine___ itself.